mgogic/kura/kura/org.eclipse.kura.rest.device.provider/doc/DeviceRESTApiDocumentation.md

 * **Notes:**

     Method for performing read or write action on the device, on specific channels specified in the payload.
-Method takes Json sent from payload, and then, depends on command, performs an action, using Kura api.
+Method takes Json sent from payload,and then, depends on command, performs an action, using Kura api.
 If device or channel sent in request doesn't exist, error 404 occures.
 Also, one needs to send JSON properly formed and in right format.
+    Method doesn't return any data, only message about command execution.
+    * Method is tested for modbus protocol

 ## Method : Subscribe to device
 Enable a subscription to a data stream.